How to Write an Obituary and Deliver a Eulogy

 How to write a compelling obituary

 The purpose of an obituary is to announce your loved one’s passing with a brief summary of their life and to inform people about any planned funeral services.
 In a local newspaper, both in print and online, obituaries can be published for any local resident upon their death.
 While some prefer a somber and respectful announcement, others see obituaries as a way to celebrate the life of the person who has passed away with a short story to help keep their memory alive.

-1. Check local newspaper in print and online
+1. Check local newspapers in print and online

 Before you start writing the obituary, check out the requirements for having it published in your local paper.
 Many news publications have specific guidelines on the style and length of the obituary, and it’s possible that they may only accept an obituary if it’s written by one of their editorial staff or submitted directly from a funeral home.
 Most funeral homes can provide obituary templates that you can use as a guideline, and they may even cover the cost of publishing the obituary as part of the funeral services.

 3. Mention surviving family members